-VAT is a heavily relied upon tool for public finance in Turkey (which is the case for many other countries across the globe) as almost 30 percent of the tax revenue is collected through this indirect consumption tax.
+VAT is a heavily relied upon tool for public finance in Türkiye (which is the case for many other countries across the globe).

-The legal taxpayer of the VAT is the supplier or the importer of the goods and services according to Turkish Value Added Tax Law.
-The suppliers and the importers of the goods and services, in principle, have to register themselves for VAT in the local tax offices.
+The legal taxpayer of VAT is the supplier or the importer of the goods and services according to Turkish Value Added Tax Law.
+In principle, the suppliers and the importers of the goods and services have to register themselves for VAT in the local tax offices.

-However, both the supplier and the importer are normally able to set off the VAT incurred on their business expenses (input VAT) against the VAT they collect from their customers (output VAT).
+However, both the suppliers and the importers are able to set off the VAT incurred on their business expenses (input VAT) against the VAT they collect from their customers (output VAT).
 As a natural result, the final consumers who are unable to set off the VAT on the goods and services they purchase ultimately have to bear the economic burden.

 Unlike many other jurisdictions such as Germany or the UK, VAT registration for groups where related companies or partnerships can register as a single taxable person is not possible under current Turkish regulations.
 That said, related companies, no matter how closely they are connected, are regarded as separate entities for VAT purposes and therefore must be registered separately.

-Delivery of goods and services within the context of commercial, industrial, agricultural or independent professional activities as well as importing goods and services into Turkey trigger VAT.
+Delivery of goods and services within the context of commercial, industrial, agricultural or independent professional activities as well as importing goods and services into Türkiye trigger VAT.

 When calculating the VAT, the total value of the consideration excluding the VAT constitutes the taxable base of a transaction.
 In case where the consideration is not known, market value (the average price that is payable in the market for similar goods or services) is taken as the taxable base.

-Any person or legal entity engaging in taxable transactions within Turkey must register as a VAT taxpayer in the local tax office.
-For businesses that provide services but do not have a permanent establishment in Turkey, reverse charge mechanism, which will be explained in further detail below, is applied.
+Any real person or legal entity engaging in taxable transactions within Türkiye must register as a VAT taxpayer with the local tax office.
+For businesses that provide services but do not have a permanent establishment in Türkiye, reverse charge mechanism, which will be explained in further detail below, is applied.

-When a commercial entity is established and registered in the local tax office for corporate and income tax purposes, the VAT registration is also automatically made.
+When a commercial entity is established and registered with the local tax office for corporate and income tax purposes, the VAT registration is also automatically made.

-In circumstances where the supplier of services (i.e. the taxpayer) does not have a permanent residence or establishment in Turkey, the other party (recipient of the services) to the taxable transaction is held responsible for the payment of the VAT.
+In circumstances where the supplier of services (i.e. the taxpayer) does not have a domicile, workplace, head office, or principal place of business in Türkiye, the other party (recipient of the services) to the taxable transaction is held responsible for the payment of VAT.

-The reverse charge applies to services only as for the goods imported into Turkey, the importer is liable to pay the VAT at the Customs.
+The reverse charge applies to services only as for the goods imported into Türkiye, and the importer is liable to pay the VAT at the Customs.

 Certain public institutions (e.g. municipalities, universities or state-owned enterprises) or private entities (e.g. banks, financial institutions or listed companies) are obliged to withhold a portion of the VAT calculated in the invoices for certain goods and services (e.g. toll-manufacturing textile materials and consultancy, security or catering services) they purchase.